 These are some of the apps that I use on a daily basis to manage my time effectively, what are your top 5 apps that would benefit busy professional women?

 Megan Iemma is passionate about adult learning and translating complex technology to real world situations for education, corporate and community groups.
 As an experienced consultant and trainer she has worked in technology consulting and training in addition to being a fully qualified primary/secondary music teacher.
 Megan set up “Tech Coach HQ” to fulfil her passion for technology and learning.
 She is a co-founder of the Slide2Learn Conferences which started in 2010.
 This is a world class Australian conference model with overseas attendees and presenters in the area of Mobile Learning in Education.
-You can connect with Megan on LinkedIn or Twitter.
+You can connect with Megan on Twitter.

 Image credit: Jeff Hester